-You are not a statistic or a number while you are at Baylor Orthopedic and Spine Hospital at Arlington.
-You will benefit from interaction with many different hospital employees-physicians, specialists (like anesthesiologists), nurses, physical therapists, and other members of the health care team whose job it is to care for you.
+You are not a statistic or a number while you are at Baylor Scott & White - Arlington.
+You will benefit from interaction with many different hospital employees-physicians, specialists (like anesthesiologists), nurses, physical therapists and other members of the healthcare team whose job it is to care for you.

-Again, please do not be shy about asking questions and tell someone if you are feeling anxious at any time.
+Please do not be shy about asking questions, and tell someone if you are feeling anxious at any time.
 Certainly, many people will be asking you questions and talking to you about a variety of topics.
-Your feedback helps us plan your operation and follow up care.
+Your feedback helps us plan your operation and followup care.
 Please be thorough when you answer a question from anyone caring for you.
 All information is strictly confidential.

 Your doctor already knows a great deal about your medical history.
-However, to learn even more about you, pre operative tests may be ordered.
-The following tests are common: blood, urine, electrocardiogram (ECG) and x-rays.
+However, to learn even more about you, preoperative tests may be ordered.
+The following tests are common: blood, urine, electrocardiogram (ECG) and X-rays.